mathasonet/huh.matify.co/content/post/2016-04-29-some-notes-on-me.md

 I've decided that it's time to finally stop lying to myself about relationships.
 Making a single other person happy for the rest of my lifetime is so specifically not feasible I am upset I never unpacked this idea earlier.
 <!--more-->
 Disclaimer: this post had a point when I started.
-Can't say it did by then end.
+Can't say it did by the end.
 Attempt to read at your own peril.

 I cheated on my first boyfriend almost two months into our relationship.
 At GSA camp, with my roommate.
 I wasn't exactly proud of the whole event considering Daniel was down the hall.
 (In fact, I couldn't even look at him and asked if I could ride back to San Francisco in a separate car.)
 He was ready to talk it out and smooth things over, but I wasn't.
 By then I wanted to die.
 Well, really I wanted to understand how I could sabotage a relationship and not feel bad in the moment. *Then* die.
 From there my first suicidal thoughts involved a breadknife and a toaster.